aws-samples/serverless-patterns/apigw-private-cdn-private-ca/README.md

 3. DNS Configuration
     1. Establish a private hosted zone for the domain name
-    2. Creates a CNAME record within the hosted zone for custom domain name
+    2. Create a CNAME record within the hosted zone for custom domain name
-    3. Points API Gateway's private custom domain name to the "execute-api" VPC Endpoint DNS name
+    3. Point API Gateway's private custom domain name to the "execute-api" VPC Endpoint DNS name

 ### Deployment Instructions